 Compensation Overview.
 Consistent with our philosophy, our compensation program consists of a market-competitive pay mix designed to motivate and reward our NEOs for successfully implementing our strategy to grow our business and create long-term stockholder value.
-We believe dividing the total compensation awarded to executive officers among the following four direct components helps us achieve a balanced set of incentives to accomplish our goals:
+We believe dividing the total compensation awarded to executive officers among the following three primary components helps us achieve a balanced set of incentives to accomplish our goals:

-- base salary;
+- Base salary:

-- · short-term incentive program;
+- · Short-term incentive program; and

-- long-term incentive program; and
+- Long-term incentive program.

-- henefits

 Elements of Compensation.
-Our mix of compensation includes: base pay, short-term cash incentives, long-term equity incentives and benefits.
+The primary components of executive compensation are: base pay, short-term cash incentives and long-term equity incentives.
 The chart below summarizes how our compensation design supports our compensation objectives: